Polarized relations on horizontal SL(2)s: Nilpotent cones and polarized relations

-Unlike the usual relations on $\bfN_D$ resp. $\bfD_D$, the polarizable ones all ``come from $\Psi_D$'', a fact which shall be (together with Theorem \ref{T:4} and \S\ref{S:multvarSL2}) useful in the general Mumford-Tate domain case (where $\Psi_D$ is more computationally accessible).
+\begin{definition} On $\mathbf{\Delta}_D$, $\mathbf{N}_D$, or $\Psi_D$, we call $\preceq$ a \emph{polarized relation}, and say that the polarized relation is \emph{realized by $\s$}.
+More heuristically, one should think of the polarized relations $\preceq$ as \emph{those relations} $\leq$ \emph{which may be realized Hodge theoretically}. \end{definition} Unlike the usual relations on $\bfN_D$ resp. $\bfD_D$, the polarizable ones all ``come from $\Psi_D$'', a fact which shall be (together with Theorem \ref{T:4} and \S\ref{S:multvarSL2}) useful in the general Mumford-Tate domain case (where $\Psi_D$ is the more computationally accessible object).